What Makes Landscape Photography Fine Art?

 It Shows the Use of a Complex Technique

 This doesn’t mean to say that other types of photography don’t make use of complex techniques, but rather something much more distinct.
-Always adapt a proper technique to capture all the details in landscape photography.
+Always adopt a proper technique to capture all the details in landscape photography.
 To make it fine art, a photographer would have to use effects and techniques to depict the message, even if it means to manipulate basic features of the scene or landscape.

 At times, the landscape in question would not appeal to a fine art photographer.
 The only reason the photographer will consider it will be an additional factor, which may not be there before or not obvious to the untrained eye.
 For instance, an amazing scene of the mountains would, on a warm day, give a positive vibe and feeling but perhaps not on a rainy or cloudy day.
 This is what matters to fine art landscape photographers.
 They already have an image of what they want in their mind so they focus on taking pictures of anything that looks remotely similar.